MSRConnections/Azure-training-course/Content/Bots (Draft)/Microsoft Bot Framework HOL.md

     _The new Factbot project_

-1. In the **Explorer**, click the **New File** icon to the right of the FACTBOT heading to create a new file, and then type “app.js” (without quotation marks) in the new line item in Explorer, and then hit the **enter** key on your keyboard.
+1. In the Explorer panel, click the **New File** icon to the right of the FACTBOT heading to create a new file, and then type "app.js" (without quotation marks) in the new line item in Explorer, and then hit the **enter** key on your keyboard.

     ![Adding a new project file](Images/vs-click-add-new-file.png)